Could ML-Powered Risk Models Really Spot OZARK’s Schemes?

 Filtering laundered cash into regular transactions is undetectable

 Again, we run into the problem of the “eyeball test” against the power of highly trained machine learning algorithms.
 In the old days of laundering, you could simply spread out your laundered money by having runners deposit small amounts at separate bank branches, but this became untenable as detection methods became more sophisticated, and the rules tightened to prevent exactly this sort of laundering.

 Runners gave way to small, fake cash transactions layered in with real ones.
 Marty employs this latter method, using his Blue Cat Lodge (a hotel and bar) and a few other cash enterprises to quickly filter the cartel’s money through legitimate businesses.

 The idea is that as long as you don’t get greedy, and you keep transactions small, they’ll be virtually untraceable.
-However, an ML-powered anomaly detection system would pick up on the same transaction happening daily, with the same exact amount, in a business where other transactions rarely match up so perfectly. $500 a day, every day, for a store that handles transactions that include cents, different amounts, and more, becomes suspicious after a week.
+However, a machine learning powered anomaly detection system would pick up on the same transaction happening daily, with the same exact amount, in a business where other transactions rarely match up so perfectly. $500 a day, every day, for a store that handles transactions that include cents, different amounts, and more, becomes suspicious after a week.